This applies to all interfaces

 If you're getting unwanted hum or noise when recording unbalanced sources (for example, guitars) you can use a DI box to try to reduce the hum.
 A DI box converts an unbalanced signal into a balanced signal.
 There are lots of DI boxes on the market, but we recommend trying one with a ground lift switch.
 For longer cable runs, a DI box that includes a transformer can reduce the chance of noise entering the recording further.

-Typically, DI boxes have a ¼ inch jack input and an XLR output.
-Therefore, you would need to connect your unbalanced source to the input, then use an XLR cable to connect the output to the XLR input of your Focusrite audio interface.
+Typically, DI boxes have a ¼-inch jack input and an XLR output.
+Therefore, you would need to connect your unbalanced source to the input and use an XLR cable to connect the output to the XLR input of your Focusrite audio interface.

 For more information about DI boxes, see this article.

 If you have several audio devices in your setup, one device could cause a second ground path which would cause a ground loop hum.

 To narrow down which device is the cause, set up your system and physically disconnect each device, one by one, to see when the noise stops.